an-intrepid-coder/falling_blocks/README.md

 # FALLING BLOCKS

 **Description:** This is a clone of the well-known game of falling puzzle blocks.
 It is written in C and relies on the ncurses library.
-It runs the whole game in the terminal when the user runs the executable and then resumes business-as-usual when the game is over. **'a', 's', 'd'** keys to move left, down, and right. **'f'** key to rotate the tetromino.
+It runs the whole game in the terminal when the user runs the executable and then resumes business-as-usual when the game is over. **'a', 's', 'd'** keys to move left, down, and right. **'f'** key to rotate the tetromino. **'p'** to pause the game.

 **Options:** `-easy`, `-medium`, and `-hard` set the size of the speed decrements for each new level (so harder means the blocks fall faster sooner). `-ascii` and `-solid` set the symbols used for the tetromino blocks (solid gives a more arcade-like appearance).
 By default no color is used.